biosaxs-dev/molass-develop/chapters/06/testing.md

 | test folder      | tests/generic | tests/specific |
 :::

-The data names above are partly the name as those referenced in [Local Settings](https://freesemt.github.io/molass-tutorial/chapters/00/prepare.html#local-settings) of the [Tutorial](https://freesemt.github.io/molass-tutorial/), the locations of which you should specify in the `local_settings.py` script as stated there.
+The data names above are partly the same as those referenced in [Local Settings](https://freesemt.github.io/molass-tutorial/chapters/00/prepare.html#local-settings) of the [Tutorial](https://freesemt.github.io/molass-tutorial/), the locations of which you should specify in the `local_settings.py` script as stated there.
 It would look something like the following code.

 ```python
 LocalSettings = dict(